 In the past, different rates were available for different renewable energy technologies and different sized systems.
-This has been streamlined to one rate for new applicants, the current feed-in tariff.
+This has been streamlined to one rate for new applicants, the minimum feed-in tariff.

 |Tariff||Minimum rate||Closed to new applicants||Scheme end date|